kuleuven/iRODS-User-Training/03_ManGO_Portal_Handson_User-Training.md

 - Create two collections called 'earth_science' and 'economy'.
 - Upload inflation.txt to the collection 'earth_science'.
 - You suddenly relialize that what you just did doesn't make sense.
 This file belongs in 'economy'!
-Remove the file you just uploaded.
-- Move into the 'economy' collection and reupload the file there.
+  Move the file to the collection 'economy'
 - Remove the 'earth_science' collection.
 - You can now also delete the 'inflation.txt' file in your local directory.